top of page

 Drone Lighting

-In the last few years aerial illumination from drone light painting has really taken off (no pun intended).
+In the last decade, aerial illumination from drone light painting has really taken off (no pun intended).
 In most cases the light trail is also visible during the exposure, unless the drone is higher than the camera's field of view.
 This aerial lighting creates midday like lighting angles, but with a night sky backdrop.
 As drones have a limited payload, then lumens to weight ratio is important, as are mounting options.
-Lumecube 2.0 is winning this market segment at the moment, though I have also seen some light painters use "pocket rocket" lights such as the Emisar D4V2 with custom 3D printed mountings.
+The Lumecube 2.0 is still winning this market segment at the moment.

 Conclusion